Academic Unit Reviews

 Review Coordination

-The coordination of all unit reviews is the responsibility of the Provost's Office working in partnership with the Council Committee on Academic Mission (CCAM), the Dean of the Faculty, and the unit under review.
+The coordination of all unit reviews is the responsibility of the Provost's Office working in partnership with the Council Committee on Academic Mission (CCAM), the Dean or equivalent of the faculty/academic unit, and the unit under review.
+The Associate Vice-President Academic is the administrative lead for academic unit reviews on behalf of the Provost's Office.
 The recommendations of CCAM, based on the review process, are advisory.
 Specifically, the Provost's Office and CCAM will:

-- In consultation with Deans’ Council, develop a schedule for reviews
+- In consultation with the University of Regina Deans’ Council, develop a schedule for reviews

 - Receive, review and comment on the self-study report